Bright-Shard/boml/README.md

 # BOML

-A dependency-free, no-copy TOML parser for Rust.
-In an absolute Rust moment, TOML is Rust's main configuration format, and also appears to have zero serde-free TOML parsers.
-BOML solves it.
+A dependency-free, (almost) zero-copy TOML parser for Rust.

 This crate is WIP.
+The current goal is to be able to parse `Cargo.toml` files, which is almost complete - BOML just needs dotted key support.

 # Status/To-Do

-Any features marked `(future)` are planned for the future, but not of immediate importance.
-This crate is currently focused on having just enough features to parse `Cargo.toml` and other similar files.
+The time types (date, time, date-time) aren't of importance to BOML since the goal is just to parse `Cargo.toml` files.
+They will probably be supported at some point in the future, but are not planned for the initial version, hence why it's marked `(future)`.

 - [ ] Keys
   - [x] Bare keys